Position

 How much does a Truck Technician make?

-Truck Technicians play a vital role in keeping vehicles on the road.
-They earn a solid income for their work.
+Truck Technicians play a vital role in keeping vehicles running smoothly.
+They earn a good salary for their important work.
 The average yearly salary for a Truck Technician is around $60,000.
-This means many technicians can expect to make a good living.
+This means many people in this job can expect to earn close to this amount each year.

 View Truck Technician jobs nearby